Make new friends

 We provide supportive connections and essential information about specialized services and resources

 Hereditary breast and ovarian cancer (HBOC) syndrome is caused by one or more of a number of inherited gene mutations that result in a high risk of breast, ovarian and prostate cancer, and slightly higher risk of some other types of cancer.
-This condition is often referred to as the 'breast cancer gene', but more correctly as being 'high risk', 'hereditary' or as having 'risky genes', since the condition is not just about breast cancer.
+This condition is often referred to as having the 'breast cancer gene and, more correctly, as being 'high risk', 'hereditary' or as having 'risky genes'.
+Hereditary cancer tends to be diagnosed often and at young ages in affected families.

 WHAT IS HBOC SYNDROME?

-Since 2002, the HBOC Society has devoted its energy to passionately serving those directly and indirectly affected by HBOC syndrome, To date, we remain the only organization in Canada attempting to address all issues facing this extremely under-represented and under-funded population.
+Since 2002, the HBOC Society has devoted its energy to passionately serving those directly and indirectly affected by hereditary breast and ovarian cancer (HBOC) syndrome, To date, we remain the only organization in Canada attempting to address all issues facing this extremely misunderstood, under-represented and under-funded population.